henriquegavabarreto/ready2dance/README.md

 - You can play instantly in your browser with nothing more than an internet connection and a webcam.
 - Log in and create your own shared levels with the level editor.
-- Export and import charts
+- Export and import charts on the level editor.
 - Scoring and Grading System.
 The better you go, the higher your grade.
 - Compete for the best score in the ranking.
 - Adjustable speed.
 Make the circle animation faster or slower.
 - Hidden Animation Mode.
 You can hide the animations completely and just dance to the choreography.
-- Configurable Pose Detection Sensibility.
-You can adjust how well the pose detection can be depending on your machine's capabilities.
 - Camera Latency Calibration.
 Detect your camera latency using the game.

 ## Contributing